Udyr Build Guide by MetaSolaray

 How to Udyr

 Udyr is a powerful early game champion whose greatest strength is his ease of use.
 Unlike champions such as Kha'Zix, Camille, Graves and so many more junglers, he’s as simple come as simple gets.
 With an entire kit of stat checking AA enhanced abilities, there are very few mechanical abilities to understand that you’ll need to do.
 Furthermore, Udyr has the rare ability to mold himself into the position his team needs, be it damage, tank, peel bot, or even a supportive enhancer for your fed carries.
-This champion’s flexbility of success, at even the highest tiers of plays means there is an Udyr playstyle out there for you!
+This champion’s flexibility of success, at even the highest tiers of plays means there is an Udyr playstyle out there for you!

-However adatpive he is, Udyr struggles in the mid to late game, as a champion whose scaling ends after level 9 ability wise, your ability to carry is severely dampened.
+However adaptive he is, Udyr struggles in the mid to late game, as a champion whose scaling ends after level 9 ability wise, your ability to carry is severely dampened.
 Often times a snowballing lead can turn into a devastating loss.
-With certain champions like Zilean and Teemo completely nulling your ability to carry or even tank, and he struggles against compositions that have peel to push him away.
+With certain champions like Zilean and Teemo completely nullifying your ability to carry or even tank, and he struggles against compositions that have peel to push him away.

 |MONKEY'S AGILITY (Passive): Entering a stance grants Udyr bonus Attack Speed and Movement Speed for a short duration.
 This effect can stack multiple times.|

 Udyr’s base mana costs go down with each level, making his abilities all cost less as the game drags on.
 This is also followed up by the late game buff for Udyr, at lvls 16, 17 & 18 you’ll be able to further power up any stances you desire with a 6th point if they’ve already have 5 points allocated in them.

 TIGER STANCE (Q): Activation - Increases Attack Speed by 30/40/50/60/70% for 5 seconds.